aiidateam/aiida-core/docs/source/concepts/provenance.rst

 +-----------------------------------------------+-------------------------+-----------------------------------------------------+----------------------------------------------------+

 .. [#f01]
-   Although we provide the option to automatically export all calculations that use as input any targeted data node (by specifying ``input_calc_forward=True``) we *currently* do not provide the reciprocal option to delete all the data node inputs when targetting calculation nodes.
+   Although we provide the option to automatically export all calculations that use as input any targeted data node (by specifying ``input_calc_forward=True``) we *currently* do not provide the reciprocal option to delete all the data node inputs when targeting calculation nodes.
    This is mainly for the potential danger that would imply automatically enabling upwards traversal of the data provenance when deleting, which would make it extremely hard to predict or control the nodes that will be ultimately affected.